 - Selection: The customer’s choice depends upon two factors whether he/ she may buy a product with their wish or need or may also with an influence of friends or relatives, who suggested to buy that product.

 - Consumer Attitude: Consumer attitudes are formed by news and data gathered from the market.
-In this area, news flows from the origin of their formation to the recipient.
+In this area, information flows from the origin of their formation to the recipient.

-- Research and evaluation: In this area, the consumer expects news about explicit products and provides them value.
+- Research and evaluation: In this area, consumers expect news about explicit products and provide them value.
 At the time of evaluation, the consumer assigns relevant emphasis on every news.

-- Act of purchase: After evaluation and analysis, when a customer is fully satisfied with a product than they are motivated to buy that product, and here, they purchase the product and use it.
+- Act of purchase: After evaluation and analysis, when a customer is delighted with a product than they are motivated to buy that product, then they purchase the product and use it.

 - Feedback: Feedback is a form of response which comes after consuming the product.
 It may be each of two positive or negative.

-- Other stimuli consist of major forces and events in the consumer’s environment, i.e.
+Other stimuli consist of significant forces and events in the consumer’s environment, i.e.